der-carnivore/BingAds-docs/BingAds/scripts/reference/Sheet.md

 ### Arguments:
 |Name|Type|Description|
 |-|-|-
-columnPosition|long|The position of the column to set the width of.<br />
-width|long|The width in pixels to set the column width to.<br />
+columnPosition|long|Position of the column to set the width of. width|long|Width in pixels to set the column width to.
 ### Returns:
 |Type|Description|
 |-|-